lrochette/EC-Admin/README.md

 <h1><a name="misc"></a>Miscellaneous</h1>
 <p>For all those procedure I'm not sure where to put</p>
 <h2>findJobId</h2>
-<p>This procedure is designed for people migratimg away from ElectricCommander
+<p>This procedure is designed for people migrating away from ElectricCommander
 4.2 to ElectricFlow 5.x or later.
 It will simply search in the step commands or parameters to a sub-procedure for any instance of jobId.
 No change will be done.
 It's up to the user to make any change.</p>